Check out our new webcam!

 Here are more scenic drives in the Pikes Peak region.

 Considering Colorado Springs is consistently named one of the healthiest cities in the nation by Men's Health and other publications, it's no surprise that many prefer to experience the fall colors of the Pikes Peak region via their feet.

-Pack a picnic lunch and enjoy the afternoon in the newest of state parks, Cheyenne Mountain, located in the southwest area of Colorado Springs.
+Pack a picnic lunch and enjoy the afternoon in Cheyenne Mountain State Park, located in the southwest area of Colorado Springs.
 With miles and miles of hiking and biking trails, this is the perfect spot to have a bite and enjoy the scenery.
 If you'd prefer to include some environment education in your hike, take part in one of the programs offered by the Cheyenne Mountain State Park staff such as a full moon hike or morning bird walk.

 Another area state park with aspens that glitter - Mueller State Park in Teller County, halfway between Colorado Springs and Cripple Creek.
 With more miles of trails and a perfect opportunity to view native wildlife this is another great walking or hiking area for the fall season.
 Continuing on to Cripple Creek, just 45 minutes east of Colorado Springs, trek across the Vindicator Hiking Trail.
 The two mile loop offers access to Vindicator Valley and passes through various mining sites along the way.

 Find other great hikes to view the aspens here.

 Relax and take in the beautiful scenery while riding on one of the area's trains and railways.
 The Cripple Creek & Victor Narrow Gauge Railroad is a four mile round-trip ride through one of the region's best places to peep the changing of the leaves.
 The Pikes Peak Cog Railway will not only take you to the summit of Pikes Peak - America's Mountain but it also is a great way to see the leaves change.